enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

 So in order to also have an HTML only version, you actually create a worse website for 98% of your users to accommodate 2%.

-This is where my concept of stateless HTML comes into play.
+This is where the concept of stateless HTML comes into play.

 # What is it about?